MedApp4u/Med4u/README.md

 * You must first go through the [docs](https://cloud.google.com/python/django/appengine).
 We have  most of the required files here in this repo.
 Other than these you must have a static folder and a virtualenv folder in the root directory.
 * Download and install the Google Cloud SDK.
 * Move straight to 'Run the app on your local computer'.
 The second point is very important as it uploads the Third-Party APIs to the App Engine.
-However, don't forget to replace 'lib' with 'virtualenv' and 'requirements-vendor.txt' to simply 'requirements.txt'.
+However, don't forget to replace 'lib' with 'virtualenv' and 'requirements-vendor.txt' to 'requirements.txt'.
-* Now to the 'Deploy the app to the App Engine standard environment' point.
-Once you finish with this you will have the Django App up and running on your registered URL.
+* Move on to 'Deploy the app to the App Engine standard environment'.
+Once you finish with this point you will have the Django App up and running on your registered URL.
 * Our staging server is on [https://med-4-u.appspot.com](https://med-4-u.appspot.com)

 ## Built With